moveit/moveit_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

 Watch the `YouTube video demo <https://youtu.be/4FSmZRQh37Q>`_ for expected output.
 In Rviz, we should be able to see the following:

- 1. The robot moves its right arm to the pose goal to its right front.
+ 1. The robot moves its arm to the pose goal to its front.
- 2. The robot moves its right arm to the joint goal at its right side.
+ 2. The robot moves its arm to the joint goal at its side.
- 3. The robot moves its right arm back to a new pose goal while maintaining the end-effector level.
+ 3. The robot moves its arm back to a new pose goal while maintaining the end-effector level.
- 4. The robot moves its right arm along the desired cartesian path (a triangle up+forward, left, down+back).
+ 4. The robot moves its arm along the desired cartesian path (a triangle up+forward, left, down+back).
- 5. A box object is added into the environment to the right of the right arm.
+ 5. A box object is added into the environment to the right of the arm.
     |B|

- 6. The robot moves its right arm to the pose goal, avoiding collision with the box.
+ 6. The robot moves its arm to the pose goal, avoiding collision with the box.
  7. The object is attached to the wrist (its color will change to purple/orange/green).
  8. The object is detached from the wrist (its color will change back to green).
  9. The object is removed from the environment.
- 10. The robot moves both arms to two different pose goals at the same time

 .. |B| image:: ./move_group_interface_tutorial_robot_with_box.png